The Rise of Language Models in Mining Software Repositories: A Survey: Review Method

 \item \textbf{RQ$_1$}: \emph{What types of applications are supported by LMs in MSR studies?} We aim to identify and classify the tasks in which LMs are applied within MSR, and to determine their role, either as main contributions or as enabling components.

-\item \textbf{RQ$_2$}: \emph{What data sources and artefacts are used in LM-based MSR studies?} We seek to characterise the data sources and artefacts employed and generated in MSR studies, including their characteristics and availability.
+\item \textbf{RQ$_2$}: \emph{What data sources and artifacts are used in LM-based MSR studies?} We seek to characterize the data sources and artifacts employed and generated in MSR studies, including their characteristics and availability.

-\item \textbf{RQ$_3$}: \emph{What types of LMs are adopted in MSR, and how has their use evolved?} We aim to examine the models used in MSR studies and their characteristics, analysing trends in adoption and usage patterns over time.
+\item \textbf{RQ$_3$}: \emph{What types of LMs are adopted in MSR, and how has their use evolved?} We aim to examine the models used in MSR studies and their characteristics, analyzing trends in adoption and usage patterns over time.

-\item \textbf{RQ$_4$}: \emph{To what extent do LM-based MSR studies support reproducibility and reuse?} We aim to assess the availability of supplementary materials, tools, and cost-related information, evaluating the extent to which studies support reproduction and reuse.
+\item \textbf{RQ$_4$}: \emph{To what extent do LM-based MSR studies provide supplementary materials and tools for potential reproducibility and reuse?} We assess the availability and accessibility of supplementary materials, maintained tools, models, and cost-related information, examining the extent to which the studies provide the basic conditions for reproducibility and reuse.

 \end{itemize}